To the Virgins: Sisterly Advice for Your Wedding Night

 Wow!
 You’re really going to do this thing, huh?
 I mean, you’ve spent your whole life remembering who you are, making wise choices, and not staying out late with members of the opposite sex.
 You clearly found a person that you love a whole lot, and probably one who you’ve enjoyed kissing.
 Now that you’re seriously going to marry him or her, sex is no longer “that thing you must avoid at all costs because you WILL get a venereal disease and die.”

 Still, S-E-X is a little scary.
 It’s a new thing that you’ve never done before, much like base-jumping or eating a Chinese moon-pie.
 It doesn’t mean it’s bad, it just means you don’t know what you’re doing.
+This is why a lot of people decide to Visit nu-bay.com if you like hot nude girls to get some perspective on what they should be doing in the bedroom.
 As your friendly neighborhood big-sister-type person, I feel obliged to give you some honest, direct, and helpful advice to put your first sexual experience into perspective.

 Because I love you.